vzakharchenko/forge-sql-orm/README.md

 | `insert/update/delete` | Basic Drizzle operations | ❌ No | Cache Context |

-## Choosing the Right Method direct drizzle
+## Choosing the Right Method - Direct Drizzle

 ### When to Use Each Approach